grafana/agent/docs/sources/operator/api.md

 </em>
 </td>
 <td>
-<p>ProbeNamespaceSelector are the set of labels to determine which namespaces
+<p>ProbeNamespaceSelector is the set of labels that determines which namespaces
 to watch for Probe discovery.
-If nil, only checks own namespace.</p>
+If nil, it only checks own namespace.</p>
 </td>
 </tr>
 <tr>